-Puberty and the reproductive system are controlled by the hormones of the Hypothalamic- Pituitary- Gonadal (HPG) axis.
-The hypothalamus releases Gonadotrophin Releasing Hormone (GnRH) in a pulsatile manner, which stimulates the release of Follicle Stimulating Hormone (FSH) and Luteinizing Hormone (LH) from the anterior pituitary gland.
+Puberty and the reproductive system are controlled by the hormones of the Hypothalamic-Pituitary-Gonadal (HPG) axis.
+The hypothalamus releases Gonadotropin Releasing Hormone (GnRH) in a pulsatile manner, which stimulates the release of Follicle Stimulating Hormone (FSH) and Luteinizing Hormone (LH) from the anterior pituitary gland.

-A child’s development is largely dependent on their genes and as a result, the speed of development varies greatly between children.
-It is also suggested that body weight influence the onset of puberty.
+The speed of development varies greatly between children, as genetic factors contribute.
+It is also suggested that body weight influences the onset of puberty.

 Puberty in Females

 The first sign of puberty in girls is the beginning of breast development (thelarche).
-The formation of breast buds signifies the onset of thelarche.
-This typically occurs at around age 9-10 and they appear as small mounds with the breast and papilla elevated.
-Tanner staging is used to assess breast size/development with stages I-V.
+This typically occurs at around age 9-10.
+Breast buds appear as small mounds with the breast and papilla elevated.
+Tanner staging is used to assess breast size/development with stages I-V (shown below).

 Menarche is the first menstrual period and marks the beginning of the menstrual cycles.
-Menarche normally occurs around 1.5-3 years after thelarche and is due to the increase in FSH and LH.
-Menarche typically occurs at ~12.8 years (+/- 1.2 years) for Caucasian girls and 4-8 months later for African-American girls.
-More information can be found on our menstrual cycle article.
+It normally occurs around 1.5-3 years after thelarche and is due to the increase in FSH and LH.

 Puberty in Males